aces/apptainer-squashfs-support/doc_examples/fmriprep_README.txt

    -I apptainer_image_file
    -O squashfile_pattern

-Note: these options are optional, but when more than one is given, they must be given in that order.

 The -D option tells these commands which directory contains both the SquashFS files and the Apptainer image file.
 You can (optionally) specify the name of the Apptainer image file to use for the container (with -I),